Hotspots and the European Migration Regime

 During this time, the authors spent two years studying the changing meanings and functions of the EU's border.
 They observed how the reception of the refugees slid into detention and refuge became duress.
 Examining how and why this happened, they tackle questions on European policy, the securitisation of national and EU borders and the real impacts this has had on everyday life, determining who 'belongs' where and when.

-Antonis Vradis is VC Fellow and Lecturer at Loughborough University.
+Antonis Vradis is Vice Chancellor’s Research Fellow and Lecturer, Department of Geography, at Loughborough University.

 Evie Papada is a researcher at Loughborough University.